-When you think of a rooftop decking space what probably springs to mind are roofs-turned-decks on high-rise apartment buildings.
+When you think of a rooftop deck space, what probably springs to mind are roofs-turned-decks on high-rise apartment buildings.
 Rooftop decks have a number of benefits, but are especially useful in urban areas where traditional outdoor, ground-level open spaces aren't possible.

-According to statistics, employees with access to a comfortable, natural outdoor space reduces employee absence and can increase productivity by upwards of 18% in some situations.
+These are ideal for office and retail building roofs.
+Employees with access to a comfortable, natural outdoor space reduces absences and can increase productivity by upwards of 18%.

 Insulating Concrete Block Walls for Environmental Quality

 The indoor environmental quality of a building is directly related to maintenance costs and employee well-being.
-The building envelope, essentially everything that makes up the exterior of the building or its shell, is the first line of protection.
+The building envelope (everything that makes up the exterior of the building, or its shell) is the first line of protection.
 This means that the choice of exterior wall is vital.

 Dynamic Thermal Control for Improving Productivity

 A huge portion of monthly maintenance costs of buildings is in the form of HVAC systems.
 A major aspect of creating a comfortable atmosphere for people is comfortable temperature.
 Complaints over buildings being too cold or too hot are surprisingly common, even in buildings with advanced systems in place.

 Smart thermostat systems can be set to reduce or raise temperatures based on room occupancy or even off of weather during that week.
 These are fairly hands-off systems that require little human intervention and therefore are free of many human errors.

 Another extremely effective thermal control is individual thermal control.
 Controllable underfloor air to individual offices or rooms is an excellent way of allowing the occupant to control their cooling and heating.
 This helps with productivity and actually reduces HVAC costs.